 A Short Story - Morning Flight

 The early morning sun was already burning through the low lying fog, just as forecast, and he could now clearly see the airfield through the mist.
-He felt the sun’s warmth on his shoulder as the crewman adjusted his shoulder straps.
+He felt the sun’s warmth on his shoulders as the crewman adjusted his restraining straps.
 To his left was Henderson, his wingman for the mission.
 He was sitting silently in his own cockpit, looking neither left nor right.
 Henderson was a skilled pilot with two kills of his own, and he was glad to have him assigned as his wingman.
 He could trust him to be there, protecting his six o‘clock.